nlkitai/pynlux/README.md

 In addition to the UI AiChat component, NLUX also provides [adapters to connect to several LLMs](https://docs.nlux.ai/learn/adapters) such as the OpenAI models, Hugging Face, and LangChain.

-Please visit [NLUX.ai](https://nlux.ai) for examples, documentation, and to learn more.
+Visit [NLUX.ai](https://nlux.ai) for examples, documentation, and to learn more.

 ## Repository Content